Diagnosis

 - Protect your eyes from the sun.
 Wear sunglasses that block ultraviolet (UV) radiation.

 - Prevent eye injuries.
-Wear protective eyewear when doing certain things, such as playing sports, mowing the lawn, painting or using other products with toxic fumes.
+Wear protective eyewear when doing certain things, such as playing sports, mowing the lawn, and painting or using other products with toxic fumes.

 - Eat healthy foods.
 Try to eat plenty of leafy greens, other vegetables and fruits.
 And studies show that your eyes benefit if you also include in your diet fish high in omega-3 fatty acids, such as tuna and salmon.